 Elder Financial Abuse

-Financial abuse of the elderly and other vulnerable adults is one of the fastest growing and least understood crimes in the United States.
+Financial abuse of the elderly and other vulnerable adults is one of the fastest growing and least understood matters in the United States.
 It involves the theft, embezzlement, or misuse of money or other property from an elder or vulnerable adult who is often incapacitated or otherwise unable to protect their assets.
 Many vulnerable adults fail to report abuse because they are ashamed, embarrassed or fear that they might lose their independence.

 The Tucson lawyers of Heurlin Sherlock are dedicated to helping protect elderly citizens and vulnerable adults from being wrongfully exploited.
 When working with clients who have been victimized, we make sure they understand all agreements and issues that can affect their future, enabling them to take control of their own lives again.